-Ashland Assisted Housing assists with housing for those who are released from health institutions.
+Ashland Assisted Housing assistances with housing for those who are returning from mental and physical health institutions.

 Community Assistance Referral Service (CAReS) assists with support services to fully participate in housing (deposits, utility assistance, etc.).

 Specify the activities that the jurisdiction plans to undertake during the next year to address the housing and supportive services needs identified in accordance with 91.215(e) with respect to persons who are not homeless but have other special needs.
 Link to one-year goals.
 91.315(e)